-(d) No Environmental Statement has been submitted, however a Survey commissioned by the National Trust for Scotland, and verified by the National Biodiversity Network (Scotland), records that a great variety of birds and wildlife use this site and the surrounding area as their natural habitat.
-They include Buzzards; Goldfinch and Greenfinch (protected under Wildlife Countryside Act 1981); as well as a wide range of common birds such as Rooks; Robins; Blue Tits; Gulls; Swallows; Owls and Woodpeckers.
-In addition bats, deer, toads, foxes, squirrels, large birds of prey, wild flowers including wild orchids, butterflies, bees, and other unusual species such as brightly coloured damsel/dragonflies and Green Shield bugs (rare in Scotland) also inhabit this particular site.
-This list is not exhaustive.
+- (d) No Environmental Statement has been submitted however a Survey commissioned by the National Trust for Scotland and verified by the National Biodiversity Network (Scotland) records that a great variety of birds and wildlife use this site and the surrounding area as their natural habitat.
+They include Buzzards; Goldfinch and Greenfinch (protected under Wildlife Countryside Act 1981); as well as a wide of birds such as Rooks; Robins; Blue common Tits; Gulls; Swallows; Owls and Woodpeckers.
+In addition bats, deer, toads, foxes, squirrels, large birds of prey, wild flowers including wild orchids, butterflies, bees, and other unusual species such as brightly damsel/dragonflies and Shield coloured Green bugs (rare in Scotland) also inhabit this particular site.
+This list is not exhaustive. - (e) Woodland Scotland's woodlands are at serious risk and now only cover 18% our landscape (with only 4% classed as Native woodland) compared to 37% in Europe.
+There is concern not only about tree removal but infrastructure damage to system if trees are removed.
+There is strong evidence that trees make a major contribution to the Eco system and bring benefits to local communities including: Improved physical and health; Recreational opportunities; Carbon Storage; Cleaner Air; Longer Life Expectancy: Reduced Stress: and Increased values.
+Woodlands also provide food and shelter to thousands of plants and animals, and homes for more wildlife than any other terrestrial landscape.